 Prime Peak District walking country surrounds this family-run, 16th-century pub attached to Whitehough Hall.
 Within easy reach are the iconic landscape features of Kinder Scout, Mam Tor and Stanage Edge, popular with climbers and fell-walkers who head here for refreshment following their exertions.
 And no wonder.
 The drinks list is as long as your arm, with local breweries to the fore; beers from Abbeydale, Kelham Island, Phoenix, Storm and many more all have their enthusiasts, which makes for a lively atmosphere in the bar.
 Sheppy’s from Somerset is among the real ciders and perries (note: a beer and cider festival is held on the third weekend in September).
 All manner of bottled beers, particularly Belgian wheat, fruit and Trappist varieties, a remarkable choice of malts and gins and around 80 wines round off the excellent drinks range.
-Food service is busy too: the pub opens into the Minstrels’ Gallery restaurant in the old manor house, where a short seasonal menu and daily specials offer freshly made ‘small plates’ of pumpkin risotto; butternut squash soup with pumpkin seeds and sage oil; and ham hock fritter.
-Move on to chicken saltimbocca with sautéed wild mushrooms and parmentier potatoes; or crispy belly pork with diver-caught scallops, curried cauliflower and cardamon fondant potato.
-Then there are pub classics, such as steak and ale pudding with home-made chips, garden peas and a pot of gravy; fish pie; and cheese, leek and apple pie with mash and peas.
+Food service is busy too: the pub opens into the Minstrels’ Gallery restaurant in the old manor house, where a short seasonal menu and daily specials offer freshly made ‘small plates’.
+There are pub classics too, such as steak and ale pudding with home-made chips.
 Half a dozen desserts, among them apple and plum crumble, round off the wide-ranging menu.